-Laurette Olson, Ph.D., O.T.R., Program Director LOlson@mercy.edu 914-674-7816
+Jeanine Stancanelli, O.T.D., O.T.R., Interim Program Director jstancanelli@mercy.edu 914-674-7817

 Occupational therapy is a health, education and rehabilitation profession that helps people maximize potential and build skills that are important for independent functioning, health, well-being and participation in communities.
 Occupational therapy practitioners work with people of all ages who may need specialized assistance in learning skills to enable them to lead independent, productive and satisfying lives.